Tenerife Carnival 2025

 DSC06688

-The crew from the legendary game of all time and nations – Packman!
-Remember when the little round guy ran around the screen and ate apples?
+The crew from the legendary game of all time — Pacman!
+Remember how the little round character ran across the screen eating apples?

 DSC01252